 The Visit Belfast Welcome Centre and our visitor information desks at Belfast International Airport and George Best Belfast City Airport are now open and we’re doing everything we can to keep you and our visitor servicing teams safe and provide the warm welcome and first class information service for which we are known.
 New measures are in place in the centre, including a one-way system, hand sanitising stations and contactless payment where possible.
 For the time being, we will not be providing a left-luggage service.

-Visit Belfast Welcome Centre, Donegall Square North: Monday to Saturday 9am to 5.30pm & Sunday 11am to 4pm (Please note the Ticketmaster desk at Visit Belfast is now closed – customers can still apply for a refund directly from Ticketmaster via this link)
+Visit Belfast Welcome Centre, Donegall Square North: Monday to Saturday, 9am to 5.30pm and Sunday 11am to 4pm.
+(Please note the Ticketmaster desk at Visit Belfast is now closed – customers can still apply for a refund directly from Ticketmaster via this link).

-Visit Belfast at George Best Belfast City Airport: Monday to Saturday 11am to 5.30pm & Closed Sunday
+Visit Belfast at George Best Belfast City Airport: Open Monday to Friday 8am to 5.30pm and Sunday 2pm to 7pm (closed on Saturday).

 Not ready to travel to Belfast?
 We are still providing vital information services on our website, and visitors can email queries to firstname.lastname@example.org or telephone 028 9024 6609.
 You can also tweet your queries using #AskVisitBelfast.